Skip to Main Content

 Will the abuser have to attend counseling or classes?

-Often the court in Poway orders abusers to attend counseling or anger management classes.
+Often, the court in Poway orders abusers to attend counseling or anger management classes.
 This is part of the effort to stop the violence.
-It is not a guarantee but is common in domestic violence cases.
+It is not a guarantee, but it is common in domestic violence cases.
 The goal is to change behavior and protect victims.
-Compliance with these orders can affect custody or other court decisions.
+Compliance with these orders can affect child custody or other court decisions.

 Get Started Today